AdobeDocs/advertising.en/help/dsp/reports/report-settings.md

 \* *[!UICONTROL Account]* is available for the following report types only when your organization is configured for [cross-account reporting](report-about.md#cross-account-reporting):  [!UICONTROL Custom], [!UICONTROL Site], [!UICONTROL Segment], [!UICONTROL Geo], [!UICONTROL Device], [!UICONTROL Frequency (by Impression)], and [!UICONTROL Conversion].
 Contact your Adobe Account Team for more information about cross-account reporting.

-**[!UICONTROL Include data from Adobe Advertising SSC]:** (Path to Conversion, Path Length, and Time to Conversion reports only) Includes data for clicks on search ads from Advertising Search, Social, & Commerce.
-When you select this option, select the Search, Social, & Commerce campaigns to include.
+**[!UICONTROL Include data from Adobe Advertising SSC]:** (Path to Conversion, Path Length, and Time to Conversion reports only) Includes data for clicks on search ads from specified Advertising Search, Social, & Commerce campaigns.
+When you select this option, select the Search, Social, & Commerce account using the **Filter by [!UICONTROL SSC Account]** filter.
+Then select the campaigns using the **Filter by [!UICONTROL SSC Campaign]** filter.
+To select multiple campaigns, click **[!UICONTROL Add Criteria]** for the second and subsequent campaigns.

 ## [!UICONTROL Build Your Report] Section